About this document

 Some of the above methods for deposits may not be accessible by you when you are outside of Australia.

 7.2.
 The proceeds of a deposit may not be available for up to 5 business days after the deposit is made.
+It will usually take three business days for a cheque to clear.
+If we allow you to draw on a cheque before it has cleared, you will be liable for the amount of the cheque if it is subsequently dishonoured and you authorise us to debit the amount of the cheque plus applicable bank charges to your account.
 International deposits may be subject to extended clearance times.

 7.4.
 You may make withdrawals from your account in the following ways:

 if your account is linked to a card, using the card (including in a digital wallet):